tunahan-oguz/UncertaintyAwareMultiClassSegmentation/README.md

 | Attention U-Net| 0.789| 0.873          | 0.914     | 0.873  | 0.879 | 34.8M      | RescueNet|
 | U-Net          | 0.783| 0.869          | 0.911     | 0.869  | 0.873 | 31M        | RescueNet|

-The repository also includes results from additional ablation studies and comparisons on other datasets like Mass-Building and WHU.
+The repository also includes Mass-Building and WHU reproduction of UANet.

 In the image below you can see the uncertainty heat maps of the compared models.
 ![Alt text](https://github.com/tunahan-oguz/UncertaintyAwareMultiClassSegmentation/blob/main/img/combined_image.png?raw=true)